FateMeetsLuck/dmildew/README.md

 In a terminal in the main project directory run `dub run dmildew:run -- examples/<nameofexample>.mds`.
 To try the interactive shell simply type `dub run dmilew:run`.
 In the interactive shell it is only possible to continue a command on a new line by writing a single backslash at the end of a line.
 Functions, variables, and classes declared in one REPL command will not be accessible in the next unless stored in a var.
 To store a class such as `class Foo {}` one must write `var Foo = Foo;` immediately after.
 One can also store anonymous class expressions in a global variable such as `var Foo = class {};`.

 The option `-d` prints bytecode disassembly before running each chunk of code.
 The option `-v` prints highly verbose step by step execution of bytecode in the virtual machine.
 For example, to print detailed information while running the REPL, the dub command would be `dub run dmildew:run -- -v -d`.

+If the fs library was built, the option `--lib=fs` can be added to load the fs library and use functions in the fs namespace.
+This feature is not available on Windows.

 ## Binding